Property valuation rates, market rates to be equal

 (3) The actual market rate, which is usually 5 to 10 time more than DC rate and 2 to 4 time of FBR rate.

-In this way untaxed, black money is created in his hands.
-To justify acquisition of this wealth, and save himself from taxation under section 111 of Income Tax Ordinance 2001, one has to take recourse to purchasing on some premium, encashment certificates of foreign remittances or avail himself of amnesty schemes issued by the government from time to time, he concluded.
+In this way untaxed/black money is created in his hands.
+To justify acquisition of this wealth, and save himself from taxation under section 111 of Income Tax Ordinance 2001, one has to take recourse to purchase on some premium, encashment certificates of foreign remittances or avail himself of amnesty schemes issued by the government from time to time, he concluded.

+Under section 236C, the tax collection on sale of immoveable property stands at Rs4.8 billion so far in the outgoing fiscal year till May 2019 against Rs4.77 billion in the same period of the last financial year 2017-18, registering a growth of just 1 percent.

+On purchase of immoveable property under 236K of Income Tax Ordinance 2001, the tax collection stands at Rs11.49 billion from July to May 2018-19 against Rs11.9 billion in the same period of the last financial year 2017-18, witnessing a negative growth of 3 percent in revenue collection.

-Now the FBR has devised a strategy to jack up the rates of valuation tables and reduce the tax rates.
-After jacking up rates of valuation tables of properties in different cities in order to bring close to the market value, the tax authorities are considering to reduce tax rates in the next budget to jump start sluggish economic activities and lure wealthy people to undertake transactions in real estate sector “We want to remove distortions in such a way that encourages transactions because it is the way forward for maximising revenue collection in the next fiscal year,” top official of FBR confirmed to The News here on Saturday.
+Now the FBR has devised a strategy to jack up rates of valuation tables and reduce the tax rates.
+After jacking up rates of valuation tables of properties in different cities in order to bring close to the market value, the tax authorities are considering to reduce tax rates in the next budget with the purpose to jump start sluggish economic activities and lure wealthy people to undertake transactions in real estate sector of the country.
+“We want to remove distortions in such a way that encourages transactions because it is the way forward for maximising revenue collection in the next fiscal year,” top official of FBR confirmed to The News here on Saturday.

 It is an open secret that maximum amount of black money is parked in real estate.
 There are three types of valuation of real estate.